t̓uʔəlaltxʷ Village Park and Shoreline Habitat

 Cultural Significance

 t̓uʔəlaltxʷ Village Park and Shoreline Habitat, pronounced "t-oo-ah-lal-too-wx," means "Herring's House" in Lushootseed, the native language of the Coast Salish people.
-This name reflects the historical and cultural significance of the site.
+This isn't just a name - it's a window into the rich history of this special place.

-It was once the location of an old village on the west bank of the Duwamish River.
-The park's renaming in 2020 was part of a larger initiative by the Port of Seattle to recognize the cultural and historical significance of parks along the Duwamish River.
+Situated on what was once an old village on the west bank of the Duwamish River, the park received its current name in 2020 as part of the Port of Seattle's thoughtful initiative to honor the true cultural and historical significance of parks along the Duwamish River.

 Park Features